 We all know that coconut oil is majorly made of saturated fats.
 But how many of us know that all saturated fats, as they have been so wrongly labeled, are not the cause of heart disease?

 Multiple studies have been conducted on the Pacific Island populations, which meet about half of their total calorie needs from saturated coconut oil.
-The studies have revealed that most of these people have shown nearly absent rates of cardiovascular diseases (17).
+The studies have revealed that most of these people have shown nearly absent rates of cardiovascular diseases.

-In another study conducted on rats, by the University of Kerala, India, it was found that coconut oil, apart from decreasing LDL and increasing HDL, also improves blood coagulation factors (19).
+In another study conducted on rats, by the University of Kerala, India, it was found that coconut oil may help reduce LDL levels and even prevent LDL oxidation (19).
 This translates to a reduced risk of heart disease.

 7. Is A Super-Healthy Food